Funding

 Not eligible for funding:

-Projects in a commercial context
+Projects with a commercial focus

 Production of printed material